-The participation fee is £8,500.
-Please contact Heather Tewkesbury for more information.
+The participation fee is £8,750.
+Please contact Zoe Kelson for more information.

 Study groups provide a unique opportunity for academics to work with industry to come up with new ideas and potential solutions for real problems.

-ESGI130 will be held at the University of Warwick.
-Further details on how to register and accomodation options can be found by clicking here.
+ESGI145 will be held at the University of Cambridge.
+Further details on how to register and accommodation options will be posted here shortly

-All participants are responsible for organising and funding their own travel to and from Coventry.
+All participants are responsible for organising and funding their own travel to and from Cambridge.